TABLE OF CONTENTS

 When chargebacks occur, and they will, there is little to do retroactively to fix them.
 Instead, you should try to proactively mitigate the risk.
 Using a chargeback protection screening software can ensure that you have a bit of time to handle the chargebacks before the bank steps in.
 This may save your business in the long run because banks often close accounts that deal with a large percentage of chargebacks.
 Implementing this software is the best way to prevent this adverse connection to eCommerce merchant drop shipping online.

 Drop Ship Merchant Account

 Selecting a legitimate wholesaler isn’t the only important decision you’ll need to make, however.
 Seeking a merchant account for your drop shipping business is a step you can take to mitigate financial risk and make your life easier.
 On top of that, you will have a more legitimate business when you are able to accept credit, debit, and even high risk ACH processing.

-Finding the supplier is only the first step to your drop shipping business.
+Finding a drop shipping supplier is only the first step to your successful drop shipping business.
 Securing every aspect of your business will allow you to grow and scale safely while also setting you up for success.